Our Commitment to Safety 24/7

 - Safety observation processes

 - Regularly scheduled jobsite safety audits

 Compared to traditional demolition and concrete removal methods for infrastructure repair and rehabilitation projects, hydrodemolition is much more capital intensive.
-Machines do the work of several workers, and mechanized, robotic units reduce labor and minimize injuries compared to chipping hammers.
+Machines do the work of several workers, and mechanized, robotic units reduce labor and minimize soft tissue injuries compared to chipping hammers.

 Rampart Hydro Services has the capacity to rapidly design machines that remove concrete where humans would otherwise have difficulty.
 For example, on vertical and/or high surfaces where workers must hold and control heavy equipment, like jackhammers.
 Work in these conditions can be very dangerous for people to perform safely.
 In addition, the hydrodemolition process is dustless and cleans remaining reinforcing steel so that sandblasting is not required